-- St Michael's School will not tolerate, dismiss or minimize any harmful behaviours in school and will take swift action to intervene when this occurs.
-All allegations of peer-onpeer abuse will be recorded, investigated, and dealt with in line with associated school/college policies, including child protection, anti-bullying and behaviour. - Alleged victims, perpetrators and any other child affected by peer-on-peer abuse may be supported by: - Taking reports seriously, listening carefully, avoiding victim blaming, providing appropriate pastoral support, working with parents/carers, reviewing educational approaches, and in cases of sexual assault, informing the police and/or First Response. - The school will take steps to ensure that appropriate curriculum time is dedicated to enable children to develop an awareness and understanding of abusive behaviour and minimise the risk of all forms of peer-on-peer abuse.
+- In order to minimise the risk of peer-on-peer abuse, St James CE Primary will: - o implement a robust anti-bullying policy, - o provide an age/ability appropriate PSHE and RSE curriculum, - o provide a range of reporting mechanisms including worry boxes, dedicated reporting emails monitored by DSLs, drop in times with the DSL and DDSL. - St James CE Primary will not tolerate, dismiss or minimize any harmful behaviours in school and will take swift action to intervene when this occurs.
+All allegations of peer-onpeer abuse will be recorded, investigated, and dealt with in line with associated school/college policies, including child protection, anti-bullying and behaviour. - Alleged victims, perpetrators and any other child affected by peer-on-peer abuse may be supported by: - taking reports seriously and investigating them by; listening carefully, avoiding victim blaming, - o providing appropriate pastoral support for those affected, - o working with parents/carers to address concerns and incidents, - reviewing educational approaches and putting in place adjustments where needed. - o using restorative justice approaches as necessary, - o in cases of sexual assault, informing the police and/or First Response. - The school will take steps to ensure that appropriate curriculum time is dedicated to enable children to develop an awareness and understanding of abusive behaviour and minimise the risk of all forms of peer-on-peer abuse.
 We will also ensure that children recognise warning signs and supports of support both within the school and externally (such as Kent Police, ChildLine etc.).